An Ennola duality for subgroups of groups of Lie type: Ennola duality for classical groups

 First, we need to extend results from class field theory about splitting of polynomials from fields $\F_p$ to fields $\F_q$, which of course is of interest to us here.
 This does not appear to be a standard part of class field theory, so we have to do it ourselves here.

 \begin{prop} Let $\alpha$ be an element of a cyclotomic field.
 Let $f$ be its minimal polynomial over $\Z$, and $m$ be minimal such that $\alpha$ lies in the $m$th cyclotomic field.
 Suppose that the leading coefficient of $f$ is only divisible by primes dividing $m$.
-Suppose that $p$ and $p'$ are primes not dividing $m$, and let $q$ and $q'$ be powers of $p$ and $p'$ respectively. \begin{enumerate} \item If $q\equiv q'\bmod m$, then the polynomial $f$ splits over $\F_q$ if and only if it splits over $\F_{q'}$. \item The polynomial $f$ splits over $\F_q$ if and only if its has a root in $\F_q$. \end{enumerate} \end{prop} \begin{proof} Let $m'=\lcm(q-1,m)$, and $L$ be the $m'$th cyclotomic field.
+Suppose that $p$ and $p'$ are primes not dividing $m$, and let $q$ and $q'$ be powers of $p$ and $p'$ respectively. \begin{enumerate} \item If $q\equiv q'\bmod m$, then the polynomial $f$ splits into linear factors over $\F_q$ if and only if it splits into linear factors over $\F_{q'}$. \item The polynomial $f$ splits into linear factors over $\F_q$ if and only if $f$ has a root in $\F_q$. \end{enumerate} \end{prop} \begin{proof} Let $m'=\lcm(q-1,m)$, and $L$ be the $m'$th cyclotomic field.
 Let $K=\Q(\alpha)$.
 Let $\mathfrak p$ be some prime ideal of $L$ above $p$, let $\mathcal O_p$ be the local ring and $k$ the residue field.
 Write

 where $x_i\in \mathcal O_p\cap K$ and $a$ lies in $\Z_{(p)}^\times$.

 The polynomial $f$ splits over $\F_q$ if and only if the image of each of the $x_i$ in $k$ lies in $\F_q$, and this is true if and only if, for each $i$, the images of $x_i$ and $x_i^q$ in $k$ are the same.
 Letting $q=p^r$, let $\sigma$ denote the Frobenius at $p$, so that $f$ splits over $\F_q$ if and only if the images of $x_i$ and $\sigma^r(x_i)$ are the same in $k$.